bcgov/GDX-Analytics-microservice/s3_to_redshift/README.md

 - `"delim"`: specify the character that deliminates data in the input `csv`.
 - `"truncate"`: boolean (`true` or `false`) that determines if the Redshift table will be truncated before inserting data, or instead if the table will be extended with the inserted data.
 - `"truncate_asset_downloads"`: boolean (`true` or `false`) that determines if the Redshift table will be truncated after the derived table has been built from the intermediate table.
+- `"empty_files_ok"`: boolean (`true` or `false`) that determines emtly files are ok to process and will be put in good folder when flag is set to true.
+The default behaviour when flag is not set or set to false is that empty files are bad and processing stops when they are hit.
 - `"dateformat"` a list of dictionaries containing keys: `field` and `format`
   - `"field"`: a column name containing datetime format data.
   - `"format"`: strftime to parse time.
 See [strftime documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) for more information on choices.